awsdocs/aws-control-tower-guide/doc_source/control-api-examples-short.md

 # Control API examples<a name="control-api-examples-short"></a>

+Each control in AWS Control Tower has a unique identifier for use with the control APIs\.
+The identifier for each control is shown in the **API controlIdentifier** field, on the **Control details** page in the AWS Control Tower console\.
+This identifier is distinct from the **ControlID** field, which is a classification system for controls\.

+**Note**
+When you invoke `EnableControl` on an account or OU, the `operationIdentifier` value is returned by means of `ListEnabledControls` or `GetEnabledControl` even if the enable operation fails\.
+In the AWS Control Tower console, you can determine whether the `EnableControl` operation was successful, by verifying that the control is enabled on the account or OU\.
+Programatically, you can track the status of the `EnableControl` operation with the `GetControlOperation` API command, by passing it the value of `operationIdentifier` as shown in an example that follows\.

 **Example input for EnableControl:**

 This example shows how to specify the control you wish to enable, and activate that control for the target OU that you identify\.